Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

     }
 }

-fn main() {
+# fn main() {
     let mut example = pin!(ExampleFuture { work_remaining: 3 });

     let mut context = Context::from_waker(Waker::noop());

+    // Pins are consumed when the Future is called but as_mut will effectively
-    // The as_mut method will then give us a Pin of the Future assert_eq!(example.as_mut().poll(&mut context), Poll::Pending);
+    // duplicate the Pin... it's weird, but useful. assert_eq!(example.as_mut().poll(&mut context), Poll::Pending);

-    // The pin is consumed by poll, so we need to repin each time assert_eq!(example.as_mut().poll(&mut context), Poll::Pending);
     assert_eq!(example.as_mut().poll(&mut context), Poll::Pending);
+    assert_eq!(example.as_mut().poll(&mut context), Poll::Pending);
     assert_eq!(example.as_mut().poll(&mut context), Poll::Ready("All done!"));
-}
+# }
 ```

 Each time we call poll we're asking the Future to continue working as far as it can, after which it may be `Ready` or it